 4 Cues For Breaking It Down

 Next you want to look for patterns in the inspiration you’ve collected and the pieces you’re loving at home.
 Let’s break it down.

 Color and Pattern

 Creating a wardrobe color palette has been one of the biggest aha moments for me!
 My designer artist brain lights up around color, but through this process I’ve learned that I don’t actually like to WEAR all the colors.
 I had a lot of bright logo tees in my closet that ended up getting the boot.
 My wardrobe palette of choice these days is actually pretty basic: black, white, heather gray and denim blue.
 I’m experimenting with pops of color that feel good on me and compliment my main colors: tangy red, army green and golden yellow.
 I ultimately ended up removing weird one-off colors from my closet that a) I didn’t love and b) didn’t actually go with any of the other colors in my closet.
-Which is why I never worn them.
+Which is why I never wore them.
 Another realization?
 I’m not a big fan of pattern, but I’m super into solid color blocking (you’ll notice this in my style board).
 I find it visually appealing and easy to mix and match!
 What about you?
 Do you like big prints and bold patterns?
 Or a one color monochrome look?